 - Ascertain your current organizational and compute consumption/resource allocation mapping by identifying project cycles within organizational divisions, which in turn impose demand cycles on current compute resource allocations, e.g., CPU in Mhz, MEM in MB, STORAGE in GB, DISK I/O in KBps, LAN I/O in Kbps, and WAN I/O in Kbps.

 - Derive your organization structure, mapping business-line decision-makers to IT support infrastructure to business service application workload owners.

 - Gain organizational access to those who have operational knowledge of all related compute demand that is currently in service to all business lines.

 - Derive business services and component workload matrices related to service tiers, workload class, and minimum / target SLA / QoE (Quality of Experience) for spin-up / spin-down within required performance windows for each.

 - Document hardware and workload orchestrations detailing assignment of workloads to infrastructure.

-- Quantify current contracted and amortized cost for business service member workloads for supporting infrastructure and for compute resource consumption over appropriate time windows needed to reflect demand peaks (net cost of compute, or NCC).
+- Quantify current contracted and amortized cost for business service member workloads for supporting infrastructure and for computing resource consumption over appropriate time windows needed to reflect demand peaks (net cost of computing, or NCC).

 - Map the information derived in steps 1-6 to create an organization-wide compute cost and waste allocation model for business service member application workloads.